dward2/BME547/Assignments/UnitTestingCIAssignment.md

 of possible string inputs are successfully identified or rejected.
 * The use of `@pytest.mark.parametrize` for at least one unit test.
 * Appropriate naming and syntax for unit tests and testing files.
-* Implementation of Travis CI.
+* Implementation of GitHub Actions / CI Testing.
 * Appropriate use of virtual environments.
 * Code (functions and tests) meet PEP-8 style guidelines.
+* Presence and content of README.md

 ### Small Bonus:
 Make your `is_tachycardic` function more tolerant to close representations of